PragalvhaSharma/M3Drop-PY/tutorial draft1.md

 python core_pipeline.py
 ```

-### 3. Curated Log
+### 3. Terminal Output

-The following is a curated log of the terminal output.
-Repetitive progress lines have been removed for clarity.
+You should be able to see the following lines on your terminal.

 ```text
 --- Initializing M3Drop+ Pipeline for Human Heart.h5ad ---